ivpn/ivpn.net/src/content/pages/refunds.md

 ---
 # Refunds

-IVPN strives to meet the expectations of all new users and offers unlimited support to help users with any problems they may face.
+IVPN strives to meet the expectations of all users and offers unlimited support to help users with any problems they may face.

-If you are unsatisfied for any reason, you can request **a full refund within 30 days** of your service being activated.
+If you are unsatisfied for any reason, you can request **a full refund within 30 days** of your payment.

 Below is the information you need to <a href="mailto:support@ivpn.net">email</a>, or submit via live chat to us for each payment method: